City of Ballarat

 The City of Ballarat is served by the Western Freeway, the Midland Highway, the Glenelg Highway, the Sunraysia Highway, Ballarat Airport and the Ararat-Ballarat-Melbourne railway line.

-Major features of the City include the University of Ballarat, Ballarat Base Hospital, St John of God Ballarat Hospital, Sovereign Hill, The Eureka Centre, Ballarat Wildlife Park, Ballarat Bird World, Ballarat City Centre, Ballarat Botanical Gardens, Mount Buninyong, Lake Wendouree, Lake Burrumbeet, Lake Learmonth, the Avenue of Honour and the Arch of Victory.
+Major features of the City include Federation University, Ballarat Base Hospital, St John of God Ballarat Hospital, Sovereign Hill, Museum of Australian Democracy At Eureka, Ballarat Wildlife Park, Ballarat Bird World, Ballarat Aviation Museum, Ballarat Tramway Museum, Ballarat City Centre, Ballarat Botanical Gardens, Ballarat Aquatic & Lifestyle Centre, Mount Buninyong, Lake Wendouree, Lake Burrumbeet, Lake Learmonth, the Avenue of Honour and the Arch of Victory.